-While the SCJS and recorded crime each provide data on crime in Scotland, they feature relative strengths and weaknesses, making each more appropriate in different contexts and for different purposes.
-This chapter first outlines the relative strengths and weaknesses of each source and considers the challenges in making direct comparisons between police recorded crime and the SCJS; it then introduces the comparable subset of crimes that enables comparisons to be made between police recorded crime and the SCJS.
+While the SCJS and recorded crime each provide data on crime in Scotland, they feature relative strengths and limitations, making them more appropriate in different contexts and for different purposes.
+This chapter first outlines the relative strengths and limitations of each source and considers the challenges in making direct comparisons between police recorded crime and the SCJS; it then introduces the comparable subset of crimes that enables comparisons to be made between police recorded crime and the SCJS.